A Guide to Visiting Stephansdom, Vienna (What to Do & Tips)

 Sadly, these bells are no longer functional.

-5. Behold The View of Vienna from St. Stephen’s South Tower
+5. Behold the View of Vienna from the South Tower

 While you can already enjoy a panoramic view of Vienna from the north tower of Saint Stephen’s Cathedral, the view from the south tower is even better and higher.